ericmittelhammer/vitrin/README.md

 }
 ```
 The above ```example1``` server has a ```Runtime``` implementation mixed in, that extends the ```DefaultRuntime``` provided by the library.
-A runtime is where all methods, that interact with the environment (except for logging), can be defined.
+A runtime is where all methods, that interact with the environment in a side effecting fashion(except for logging), can be defined.
 The following example adds a new method to the default runtime, that can read from and write to Redis:
 ```scala
 import vitrin.runtime.DefaultRuntime
 import vitrin.runtime.DefaultEnvironment